Archives

 Focusing on healthy ageing, why not brag about how old you are!?

-In many countries, the over 65 population is growing rapidly.
+In Australia, our over 65 population is growing rapidly.
 This age group has more than tripled over the last fifty years, rising to 3.5 million.
 Older people now account for 15% of our population, compared to only 8% in 1964.
 Many are living full and productive lives well into their 80’s and 90’s.
 What is the secret to healthy ageing and how do we achieve it??

 Here are some modifiable factors to consider: